diffplug/spotless-cli/README.md

 ```
 Usage: spotless eclipse-wtp [-hV] [-f]... [-t=<type>] [-v=<useVersion>]
 Runs Eclipse WTP formatter.
-  -f, --config-file   The path to the Eclipse WTP configuration file.
+  -f, --config-file   The path to the eclipse-wtp configuration file.
 For
                         supported config file options see spotless
                         documentation (additional info links).
   -h, --help          Show this help message and exit.
-  -t, --type=<type>   The type of the Eclipse WTP formatter.
-If not provided,
+  -t, --type=<type>   The type of the eclipse-wtp.
+If not provided, the type
-                        the type will be guessed based on the first few files
+                        will be guessed based on the first few files we find.
-                        we find.
-If that does not work, we fail the formatting
+                        If that does not work, we fail the formatting run.
-                        run.
                       One of: CSS, HTML, JS, JSON, XML, XHTML
   -v, --use-version=<useVersion>
                       The version of eclipse-wtp to use.